someswar177/FlowBoard/README.md

 ### 🤖 AI-Powered Assistant (Gemini Integration)
 - **AI Project Summary:** Generate a comprehensive "Project Health Check" with a single click.
 The AI analyzes task distribution, progress, and potential risks, then provides actionable next steps.
-- **AI Q&A Panel:** Open an interactive chat panel to ask questions about the current project (e.g., "What are the next steps?", "Which tasks are in progress?").
+- **AI Q&A Panel:** Open an interactive chat panel to ask questions about the current project.
 The AI provides concise, context-aware answers based on the project's data.

 ---